 The structural elements that connect buildings, bridges, and other structures to the ground are called foundations.
 These elements are very important, because the safety and serviceability of the structure depends on the performance of its foundations.
 Suitable engineering layer identification may reduce the both natural (Earthquake) and anthropogenic (Building Collapse) disaster risk.
 Geotechnical engineers are routinely involved in both the design and construction of foundations.
 The study area is not suitable for shallow foundation for heavy infrastructures.
 From the analysis, it has seen that above 30 m foundation depth is necessary for some portions of Amkhola, Char Biswas and chiknikandi area.
-Apart from that, only some portions of Dakua and Ratandi Taltali area 7-15 m foundation depth is necessary for other parts of the union.
+Apart from that, only some portions of Dakua and Ratandi Taltali area 7-15 m foundation depth is needed.
+Moreover, 15-30 m foundation depth is necessary for other parts of the union.